The Psychology of Mockery

 A society of mockers is not defined by disagreement.
 It is defined by contempt for vulnerability.

-People mock because it gives them something, status, belonging, relief, a false sense of strength.
-But what it gives in the moment, it takes in the long run.
-It turns emotional life into a threat instead of a teacher.
+People mock because it gives them something: status, belonging, relief, a temporary sense of strength.
+What it gives in the moment, it takes over time.
+It turns emotional life into a threat rather than a source of information.
 It replaces understanding with performance.
-It trades depth for dominance.

-If you want a clean psychological tell for maturity, it is not whether someone feels strongly.
+If you want a reliable psychological indicator of maturity, it is not whether someone feels strongly.
 It is how they respond to someone else who does.

 This essay examines one structural dimension of human functioning.
 The complete integrative model is developed in The Psychology of Being Human.